dangershony/dangershony.github.io/sidechains.md

 - Transferred coins may have a different denominator (not necessarily a 1:1 scale but 1:N).

 ### Coin Distinction
-In sidechains we make a distinction between native coins and transferred coins (we call it external [is this the best name?] coins).
+In sidechains we make a distinction between native coins and transferred coins (we call them external coins).
 This is decided at the genesis block and enforced in the consensus rules.

 **Native coins** are mined (or pre-mined) and cannot be transferred out to the parent chain.
 However, two sidechains that are both two-way peg can transfer native coins to each other.